PAULA STEPHANI, LPC

 One evening I was lying on my bed feeling hopeless and thinking I would be better off dead.
 Suddenly, I realized a spirit being was standing next to me.

-However, the realities of sharing a hotel room with 7 other women, getting up at 3:30am to chop onions, and getting a bad case of bronchitis made me question my plan to sign up for a longer stay.
+However, the realities of sharing a hotel room with seven other women, getting up at 3:30am to chop onions, and getting a bad case of bronchitis made me question my plan to sign up for a longer stay.

 When I got home, I wrote to the guru and said I was searching for a spiritual life, but while visiting the ashram all I could think about was getting home again, and now that I was home I was wondering if I should go back and try again.

-While I can only do that in my imagination, in my counseling practice I can do my best to make a difference in other people’s lives by supporting them in cultivating a more empowered and harmonious relationship with themselves, which changes everything in life for the better.
+While I can only do that in my imagination, in my counseling practice I can do my best to make a difference in other people’s lives by supporting them in cultivating a more empowered and harmonious relationship with themselves, which changes everything for the better.

 Please click here to read more about my counseling practice.